Stella McCartney's Olympics uniforms for Great Britain are impossibly cool and we kinda want one

 If your evenings are normally reserved for a Netflix and chill sesh, here’s a good reason to switch up your routine this month (we promise it’s only temporary).
 The 2016 Rio Olympic Games have kicked off, so how could you not watch?
 There’s so much to dig into (like, you know, the actual events), but we’re particularly pumped to see Stella McCartney’s Olympic uniforms for Great Britain in motion.

 The fashion designer collaborated with Adidas to create a collection of uniforms and needless to say, they are totally chic.
 Each uniform bears a custom-designed coat of arms by the College of Arms that nicely accents McCartney’s fashion-turned-fitness aesthetic.
-The female athletes will wear a navy blue dress crafted from high-performance fabric beneath a tailored white jacket.
+The female athletes will wear a navy blue dress crafted from high-performance fabric beneath a tailored white jacket. false

 The male athletes will sport navy peacoats, blue shirts and white shorts.